Absolutely meaningless, the bit

 A key issue is: given the corpus of fragments, how to combine them in space (e.g; foreground/background) and time (texts, images, film cuts).
 It may be done at random or with strictly formal rules, with as always optima to be searched in a good balance between order and chaos.

-about digital poetry and literature, Bootz draws a line between two modes of
+and literature, Bootz draws a line between two

-assembly, which can be extented to the other forms of art:
+modes of assembly, which can be extented to the other

 - « combinatorial », using pre-built text fragments according to specific algorithms,